 Great company, perfect colleagues, all inside a wonderful community and based a stone’s throw from the house.

 Life just keeps getting better…

 I joined J. Perigoe & Son and A.W.
 Court’s in October 2017.
 I am the Company Representative and Golden Charter Advisor.
 It was lovely to know that I was going to be supporting the local community by donating and sponsoring Care Homes, Club’s and many different Society’s.
 Also, visiting families to discuss their wishes for arranging a funeral plan, many comments are made saying about our professional and caring ways, from the first telephone call to the day of the service and always here to advise afterwards too.

 This was a new challenge, I felt confident and motivated.
 I was looking forward to meeting all the new people and learning a whole new role in the community.
 When in the office I found everyone very friendly, supportive and was made to feel part of a busy team.

-Away from work, I love spending time with our pets, three dogs, Jazz, Gracie and Jessie, an African grey parrot, Charlie he is amazingly clever, says a lot of sentences and whistles most of the time and last, but not least, our two tortoises, Tilly and Suzy Cute.
+Away from work, I love spending time with our pets, three dogs, Jazz, Gracie and Jessie, our two tortoises, Tilly and Suzy Cute, last but not least, an African grey parrot, who we have recently given a home.
+Remi is three years old and settling in really well.
+He’s beginning to pick words up and whistles a lot.
 They all bring so much happiness to our lives.
 I also enjoy going for a lovely evening out, having a meal with Del who works within the company too.
 I have a passion for Ballroom and Latin dancing.
 In the past I competed in competitions worldwide.